Rebirth-of-the-Night/onslaught/docs/invasion/template.md

 Waves define the mobs that will be spawned in the invasion.

-Each wave listed in the `waves` definition will be spawned sequentially.
+Each wave listed in the `waves` definition will be spawned sequentially and each wave can be delayed from the start of the invasion.

 ```js
 {